K09Gaurav/SQL_Data_Cleaning/README.md

 ### Project work is done on Microsoft SQL Server management Server.
 In this Project i will be using SQL on Housing Data to Clean , Organize and delete Duplicate Data present in the Dataset.

-Total Records = "56477" in each table
+Total Records = "56477" in The dataset

 ## Introduction